-The Duke Genetics & Genomics Program and the Graduate School are committed to providing reasonable accommodations for qualified individuals with disabilities in compliance with Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, as well as applicable state regulations and federal and state privacy laws.
-We encourage applications from all sectors of society, including those whose life experiences may include the challenge of access due to a disability.
+For Individuals with Disabilities: The Duke Genetics & Genomics Program and the Graduate School are committed to providing reasonable accommodations for individuals with disabilities in compliance with Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, as well as applicable state regulations and federal and state privacy laws.
+We encourage applications from and offer support for the Duke community representing all sectors of society, including those whose life experiences may include the challenge of access due to a disability.

 If you believe you may need accommodations, please visit Duke's Disability Management System (DMS) for detailed information and procedures.
 The knowledgeable staff at DMS serve Duke's undergraduate, graduate and professional students, trainees, employees, and faculty, as well as the public, in support of Duke University and Duke University Health System efforts to ensure an accessible, hospitable working and learning environment for people with disabilities.
 Through DMS, Duke ensures consistent processes for requesting accommodations, evaluating needs, and determining appropriate response.
 DMS serves as a resource for disability-related information, procedures, and services available at Duke, in Durham, and in North Carolina.